ren-jie-wu/cs2620/PS1/README.md

 pytest --cov=. --cov-report=html
 open htmlcov/index.html
 ```
-- Check server logs for debugging.
+- Check server logs for debugging

+    Sometimes it reports the port cannot be used or the host is refucing the connection, just change the `PORT` in the `shared/config.py`.

 ### 📌 To-Do & Future Enhancements
 - [x] Fix client GUI bug (current GUI sometimes get stuck, probably due to the background thread adding task to the GUI loop (`display_messages` called in `listen_for_messages`))